Follow the below steps to apply* for a research degree as a domestic or international research student.

 You can search for supervisors’ contact details via their academic profile, or you can search for supervisors and projects by discipline, keywords, and research themes.
 Our faculty and research centre websites are also good places to start.

 To support your enquiry, send an email describing your academic background and research experience, the topic you'd like to research and how your research project aligns with the work of your proposed supervisor.
-You must include your resume/CV, academic transcripts for all degrees and your initial research proposal.
-Please check your HDR course page on Sydney Courses for specific faculty requirements.
+You must include your resume, academic transcripts for all degrees and your initial research proposal.
+Please check your course page for specific faculty requirements.

 International students are recommended to factor in the Department of Home Affairs visa processing times when considering a likely start date for their HDR course.